İstanbul

 However, any old empires were losing power and territory during the beginning of 20th century and they were taking their capitals down with them.
 Vienna was separated from its surrendering and became lonely.
 Paris were tired of wars and confused by political conflicts.
 St. Petersburg’s name had already been changed.
 Also Istanbul, although resisting for long, bowed to its fate in the end.

-Only, Istanbul didn't change same way London, Paris, Vienna or other European cities did.
+Only, Istanbul didn’t change same way London, Paris, Vienna or other European cities did.
 In the case of Istanbul, people left, or had to leave, and never came back.
-When Sultan Abdülaziz's wrists were cut in 1876, after a coup by the Young Turks, Istanbul's celebrated multiculturalism, with all ethnicities living side by side in peace, was exterminated and many residents preferred to leave this now unsecure city.
-Armenians, Greeks, Arabs, Frenchs, Persians, Cherkeses, Kurdish, Turkish, Jews left the city, and finally, the Ottoman dynasty was forced to leave its as .
+When Sultan Abdülaziz’s wrists were cut in 1876, after a coup by the Young Turks, Istanbul’s celebrated multiculturalism, with all ethnicities living side by side in peace, was exterminated and many residents preferred to leave this now unsecure city.
+Armenians, Greeks, Arabs, Frenchs, Persians, Cherkeses, Kurdish, Turkish, Jews left the city, and finally, the Ottoman dynasty was forced to leave its home as well.

 Following the birth of the Turkish Republic the new government used all its power to rebuild its newly chosen capital, Ankara, and neglected Istanbul even more, leaving it without a mayor to govern the city.
-From 1950 onward, nevertheless, there was a huge migration wave from the country side of Central and Eastern Turkey to Istanbul, which almost turned it into a rural , losing many of its urban features.
+From 1950 onward, nevertheless, there was a huge migration wave from the country side of Central and Eastern Turkey to Istanbul, which almost turned it into a rural village, losing many of its urban features.
 The new nationalistic spirit, followed by more xenophobic policies, forced many foreigners to leave Istanbul, taking its old cosmopolitan spirit with them.
 Since then Istanbul impatiently awaits the love and determination of those willing to restore this city to its former glory.

 Leave a Reply